gudaochangsheng/MaskUnet/README.md

   pages={12880--12890},
   year={2025}
 }
 ```

+---

-## Acknowledgement
+## 🙏 Acknowledgement

 This project is based on [Diffusers](https://github.com/huggingface/diffusers).
-Thanks for their awesome works.
+Thanks to the Diffusers team for their awesome work.

+---

-## Contact
+## 📮 Contact

-If you have any questions, please feel free to reach out to me at  `scitop1998@gmail.com`.
+If you have any questions, please feel free to reach out to:

+`scitop1998@gmail.com`